ZeDespo/udacity_etl/README.md

 # *SparkifyDB*

-### Note about the project

-Udacity required this project to work exclusively with Redshift and S3.
-In reality, instead of copying the unstructured data into a Redshift staging table, the unstructured data would have been copied over to some other PostgreSQL database, then sme EC2 instance will perform ETL operations to load the data into Redshift.

 This repository's purpose is to perform ETL operations between the JSON log data that exists in some S3 bucket and the Redshift staging / analytical tables.